Nagendra1997/mesibo-documentation/Flutter_README.md

 - Basic knowledge of creating Android applications in Flutter

 ### How to use method Channels to integrate Mesibo with Flutter?

 - The Flutter portion of the app sends commands to  its host to perform actions.Here ,the host is Mesibo which controls ,the iOS or Android portion of the app, over a platform channel.For example ,to send a message you just need to enter the access token for your application and the destination user address.

 - Mesibo listens on the platform channel, and recieves the information about the action to be performed.
 In the case of sending a message, it will recieve a "Send Message" command from flutter ,upon which Mesibo calls into any number of platform-specific APIs—using the native programming language to send a message to the destination user address entered—and sends a response back to the client, the Flutter portion of the app.

+For more information refer to [Flutter Method Channels](https://flutter.dev/docs/development/platform-integration/platform-channels)

 Follow the steps below to integrate Flutter with Mesibo: